JohnGatara/katra-deep-learning-solutions/README.md

 # katra-deep-learning-solutions
-The repository is sharing some parts of my Master Thesis: An enhanced deep learning model to detect anomalies in surveillance videos
+The repository is sharing some parts of my Masters Thesis Project: An enhanced deep learning model to detect anomalies in surveillance videos.
+The intial design of the model was borrowed from Chong et al. 2017.
+The model was added some maxpooling functions and its depth added considderable to allow detailed attention the complex video scenario.
+The model was tranied and tested on UCSD Pedestrian Dataset Ped2 set to detect anomalies in surveillance videos.